zcliang97/gps-app/README.md

 An app that uses the sensors on android phones to determine direction and displacement.
 Using this information, it generates navigation in a pre-downloaded SVG map.

-NOTE: SVG map must be in the SD card for the map to load.
+NOTE: SVG map must be in the Device's SD card for the map to load.